RommieG/Grainy-Photos-v3/content/posts/ronda/index.md

 Like the gorge, it was impossible to show the bridge's height with a square format fixed lens camera.
 Another reason to revisit with a more suitable camera.

+### Puente Viejo (Old Bridge)

+The bridge's construction dates back to the Moorish period in the 17th century, although it has undergone renovations and modifications over the centuries.
+It is a stunning example of Moorish architecture and engineering, featuring a single arch that spans the deep gorge below.

+{{< postimgexifgps "images/ronda-15.jpg"
+"Puente Viejo"
+"A black-and-white film photo of the old bridge.
+This is a single arch structure spanning the 120-metre deep chasm that carries the Guadalevín River" >}}

 ### Plaza de Toros (Bullring)
 Ronda's Plaza de Toros is one of Spain’s oldest and most beautiful bullrings.
 Built in the 18th century, it is renowned for its unique architecture and historical significance.
 Ronda is considered one of the birthplaces of modern bullfighting, and its bullring is a must-visit for fans and tourists alike.

 ### Historic Old Town

 Ronda's historic old town is a charming labyrinth of narrow streets, whitewashed buildings, and picturesque squares.
 It is home to many historic landmarks, including the Moorish palace of Mondragón, the Church of Santa María la Mayor, and the Arab Baths.
 Strolling through the old town is like stepping back in time, with centuries of history and culture waiting to be explored.

 {{< postimgexifgps "images/ronda-04.jpg"